 The American Academy of Ophthalmology recommends an eye disease screening for all aging adults.

-A baseline evaluation is important because it may detect eye diseases common in adults aged 40 and older.
-The evaluation creates greater opportunity for early treatment and preservation of vision.
+A baseline eye exam is important because it may detect eye diseases common in adults aged 40 and older.
+The exam provides greater opportunity for early treatment and preservation of vision.

-Several common eye diseases can impact people 40 and older without them knowing there is any problem with their eyes.
+Common eye diseases can impact people 40 and older without them knowing there is any problem with their eyes.
 An eye screening at 40 can catch these diseases early and prevent vision loss.

-If you are age 40 or older and have not had a recent eye disease screening, get EyeSmart and schedule a screening today.
+If you are age 40 or older and have not had a recent eye disease screening, schedule one with an ophthalmologist today.
 It is an essential step toward preserving your vision and keeping your eyes healthy.